 Some men prefer the more laidback look of three-quarter-length jackets for their weddings, while tails offer something more traditional and are generally what’s required by race-day dress codes.

-Tails are pretty overdressed for Monday to Friday these days, but they used to be the standard outfit from sunrise until about 5pm when men would change into more formal eveningwear.
+Tails are pretty overdressed for Monday to Friday these days, but they used to be the standard outfit from sunrise until about 5pm when men would change into more formal eveningwear (hence the term ‘morningwear’).
 Watch a clip of Downton Abbey and you’ll see what we mean.
+As fashion relaxed over the years, tails became reserved for marking certain occasions.

-Tails fit differently to lounge suits, so keep these pointers in mind to look your absolute best in the limelight.
+Tails fit differently to lounge suits, so keep these pointers in mind to look your absolute best in the limelight:

 To look traditional for the big day or to meet strict race-day dress codes, go for a tail suit with contrasting pinstripe or houndstooth trousers and a silk or wool waistcoat in a subdued colour.
 For weddings, coordinate your pocket square, tie and/or waistcoat with the bridesmaids for a complete wedding party look.